Musk Ox in the backlands from Kangerlussuaq

 Detailed itinerary

 Beginning in the hilly Ammalortup Nunaa highland, we'll descend to Lake Ammalortoq.
 En route, we'll enjoy panoramic views of the Ice Cap and discover three graves traditionally placed with a scenic view.
 We'll also pass a summer settlement last used in the 1920s by a Kangaamiut family.
-The day's journey covers 14 km, including a 70-meter ascent and 500-meter descent.
+The day's journey covers 15.5 km, including a 175-meter ascent and 630-meter descent.
 Overnight in tents.

 We'll ford a slow-moving river using a packraft to ferry our backpacks and ourselves.
 From the lowland plains, we ascend the valley to the iceberg lake Iluliartooq.
+Halfway through the valley we collect wood for the campsite.
 The day's trek reveals dramatic changes in landscape and vegetation, culminating in a spectacular view of the lake, glacier, and Ice Cap after 15 km and a 370-meter climb.
 Overnight in tents.

 With two nights at this location, we can leave our tents and hike light to the Ice Cap.
 The route is hilly, offering numerous vistas.
 If conditions permit, your guide may allow a brief walk on the Ice Cap.
 The day's journey spans 15 km, with a 400-meter ascent and descent.
 Overnight in tents.

-We descend the valley nestled between the towering Kiinnarissut Avannarliit and Kiinnarissut Kujalliit mountains, passing a distinctive local mountain.
-After fording the Ammalortoq river, we set up camp by its serene banks.
+We descend the valley nestled between the towering Kiinnarissut Avannarliit and Kiinnarissut Kujalliit mountains (Northern and Southern Peregrine Falcons), passing the most characteristic mountain in the area.
+After crossing the river at Ammalortoq, we find our idyllic camp by the riverside.
 The day's journey covers 15 km, with a 370-meter descent.
 Overnight in tents.

 In the lowlands, we trail along the meltwater river before ascending the south-facing slope to our camp.
 Here, we enjoy panoramic views of mountains, rivers, valleys, and the Ice Cap in this Arctic expanse.
+On the uphill we collect wood for cooking at the campsite.
 The day's journey spans 12.5 km with a 440-meter ascent.
 Overnight in tents.

 Crossing the barren plateau of Ammalortup Nunaa, we reach the tour's highest point at 670 meters above sea level.
 On clear days, we can see the high alpine mountains and local glacier 80-100 km to the west.
-We trek through Ice Age moraines before descending to a dirt road for our transfer back to Kangerlussuaq.
+We find the moraines from the former Ice Age for a great hike with amazing view, before descending to the dirt road for our transfer back to Kangerlussuaq.
 The final day covers 18 km, with a 200-meter ascent and 590-meter descent.
-Overnight at Polar Lodge in Kangerlussuaq.
+Overnight at youth hostel in Kangerlussuaq.

 + 0